GDPR Fair Processing Notice - Adults

 SMS text messaging

 When attending the Trust for an outpatient appointment or a procedure you may be asked to confirm that the Trust has the correct contact number for you.
-This can be used to provide appointment details via SMS text messages and automated calls to advise you of appointment times.
+This can be used to provide you with appointment details via SMS text message and automated calls to advise you of appointment times.
 You may also receive your appointment letters via an SMS text message, you will be provided with a unique link and pin code to access your appointment letter.
 If you do not access your appointment letter within 24-48 hours you will also receive a paper copy of the letter via post.

 How you can access your medical records

 The Data Protection legislation gives you a right to access the information we hold about you in our records.
 Requests must be made in writing to the Access to Health Records Department.
 The Trust will provide your information to you 30 calendar days from receipt of:

 • A completed application form, containing adequate supporting information to enable us to verify your identity and locate your records,

 • An indication of what information you are requesting, to enable the Trust to locate it in an efficient manner.